-IMP0 RTANT FOR HEALTH Where do you get this information?
+IMP( ORTANT FOR HEALTH Where do you get this information?
 Who would have this information?
-Pollu Pollution 3.1 Are traffic pollution, road dust, and industry emissions monitored and regulated?
-Websites of local or regional public health departments or organizations, government publications, higher education and other research centers, air quality regulations, transportation plan Local or regional government; environmental agency at any level: local, regional, or national; health agency at any level; transportation department 3.2 Are biomass fuels such as wood, charcoal, or dung used for cooking and heating traditionally?
+Pollu ution 4.1 a.
+Are biomass fuels such as wood, charcoal, or dung used for cooking and heating?b.
 If so, are there plans to move away from the use of such energy sources in indoor settings?
-Site visit, resident interviews, reports, news articles, websites of local or regional public health organizations, air quality regulations Neighborhood / residents' groups, local or regional government, health agency at any level, environmental agency at any level: local, regional, or national 3.3 Are polluting sources regulated in a substantial way (e.g. businesses that disproportionately pollute within neighborhoods like dry cleaners, automotive paint shops, manufacturing)?
-Waste management regulations, zoning regulations, public health or planning reports Local or regional government, health agency at any level, planning agency, environmental agency at any level: local, regional, or national 3.4 Is there a smoke free policy and is it enforced?
-Site visits, resident interviews, zoning regulations, health code Local or regional government, health agency, environmental agency at any level: local, regional, or national, local residents 3.5 Are there policies in place to clean up water pollutants?
-Water agency or public health reports, websites of local organizations concerned with water quality, waste management regulations, water quality regulations, storm water management regulations, brownfield redevelopment plans Local or regional government, health agency, planning agency, environmental agency at any level: local, regional, or national, water department/commission, local water conservation organizations 3.6 Are there plans to assess, monitor, and manage the safety of the local water supply (e.g. regulation of vendors, local ecosystems, and stormwater)?
-Water agency or public health reports, websites of local organizations concerned with water quality, water quality regulations, storm water management regulations Local or regional government, health agency, environmental agency at any level: local, regional, or national
+Site visit, resident interviews, reports, news articles, websites of local or regional public health organizations, air quality regulations Neighborhood / residents' groups, local or regional government, health agency at any level, environmental agency at any level: local, regional, or national 4.2 a.
+Is there a smoke free policy?b.
+If so, is it enforced?
+Site visits, resident interviews, zoning regulations, health code Local or regional government, health agency, environmental agency at any level: local, regional, or national, local residents 4.3 Are there policies in place to clean up water pollutants?
+Water agency or public health reports, websites of local organizations concerned with water quality, waste management regulations, water quality regulations, storm water management regulations, brownfield redevelopment plans Local or regional government, health agency, planning agency, environmental agency at any level: local, regional, or national, water department/commission, local water conservation organizations 4.4 Are there plans to assess, monitor, and manage the safety of the local water supply (e.g. regulation of vendors, local ecosystems, and stormwater)?
+Water agency or public health reports, websites of local organizations concerned with water quality, water quality regulations, storm water management regulations Local or regional government, health agency, environmental agency at any level: local, regional, or national 4.5 Are there active radon air mitigation strategies in place, such as active soil depressurization?
+Water agency or public health reports, websites of local organizations concerned with water quality, radon management regulations Local or regional government, environmental agency at any level: local, regional, or national 4.6 Is there pest control management infrastructure, especially for cockroaches?
+Site visits, resident interviews, pest management businesses, health code Local or regional government, health agency, housing authority, environmental agency at any level: local, regional, or national, local business directories